PROGRAM OF THE LOGAN CENTER

 DSI Community Media Partnerships

 From adult workforce development to youth media education, all Digital Storytelling Initiative programs are made possible through a wide network of community partners.
 Facilitating and growing these reciprocal partnerships is core to the mission of the Logan Center.
-Jonathan Logan Media Center partners include:
+Current and past Jonathan Logan Media Center partners include:

 • Think It!
 Make It!
 Screen It!